frontenddogma/web-development-glossary/manuscript/h.md

 : → Website

 HomeSite
 : A discontinued HTML editor originally developed in 1996 by Nick Bradbury.
-Unlike WYSIWYG HTML editors such as FrontPage and Dreamweaver, HomeSite was designed for direct editing, or “hand coding,” of HTML and other website languages.
+Unlike WYSIWYG HTML editors such as FrontPage and Dreamweaver, HomeSite was designed for direct editing, or “hand-coding,” of HTML and other website languages.
 After a successful partnership with the company to distribute it alongside its own competing Dreamweaver software, HomeSite was acquired by Macromedia in 2001, after which elements of the software were integrated into Dreamweaver.
 Following the acquisition of Macromedia by Adobe, the company announced in 2009 that HomeSite would be discontinued. [†](#w-homesite)

 Homogenous migration
 : A migration where source and target systems are of the same type.